This page contains links to our partners. RBD may be compensated when a link is clicked. Read disclosures.

 PeerStreet offers the opportunity to invest in solid, asset-backed loans, and the user experience is top notch.
 This PeerStreet review will look a the real estate crowdfunding platform from top to bottom from the view of an actual investor.

-Please note: Since the start of June 2017, I’ve invested $3,000 of my own money into three loans in a taxable account at PeerStreet and intend to continue to put money to work on the platform.
-I’m also a PeerStreet affiliate which means I may be compensated at no cost to you if you open an account using any of the links on this page.
+Please note: Since the start of June 2017, I’ve invested $12,000 of my own money into several loans at PeerStreet and intend to continue investing on the platform.
+I’m also a PeerStreet affiliate which means I may be compensated at no cost to you if you open an account using any of the links on this PeerStreet review page.

 What is Real Estate Crowdfunding?